 Azure Active Directory conditional access provides additional controls to prevent users from accessing your organization's resources in risky situations, such as from untrusted location or from devices that aren't up to date.

-Block guest users from logging in from risky locations
+Block guests from signing in from risky locations

 Require multi-factor authentication for mobile devices

-You can create access policies that are specifically for guest users, allowing risk mitigation for users who most likely have unmanaged devices.
+You can create access policies that are specifically for guests, allowing risk mitigation for people who most likely have unmanaged devices.

 For detailed information, see What is Conditional Access?.